chipsalliance/chisel/README.md

 ![Image](https://raw.githubusercontent.com/freechipsproject/chisel3/master/doc/images/type_hierarchy.svg?sanitize=true)

-## Developer Documentation
+## Contributor Documentation
-This section describes how to get started developing Chisel itself, including how to test your version locally against other projects that pull in Chisel using [sbt's managed dependencies](https://www.scala-sbt.org/1.x/docs/Library-Dependencies.html).
+This section describes how to get started contributing to Chisel itself, including how to test your version locally against other projects that pull in Chisel using [sbt's managed dependencies](https://www.scala-sbt.org/1.x/docs/Library-Dependencies.html).

 ### Compiling and Testing Chisel